yash3004/calendar-django/README.md

 # Django Project

-This is a Django project for [describe the project briefly].
+This is a Django project for time-table management for lecture ,and viewing the task on the calendar, a simple task/lecture adding , removing,updating django app

 ## Installation